raviriley/raviriley.github.io/_posts/2019-09-15-college-advice.markdown

 ## Letters of Recommendation
-**Ask your teachers for letters of recommendation as early as you can**, ideally first month of school senior year.
+**Ask your teachers for letters of recommendation as early as you can**, ideally the first month of school senior year.
 At the very least ask before October of senior year.
 They are not paid to write your letter.
 They are doing you a favor, make it easier for them.
 Some teachers will request some of the items below, others won't.
 Either way, give them anything that will help them help you.

 - resume
 - transcript